 Tues-Sun, 9 am-4:45 pm

-Exploring the cultural and natural diversity of New Jersey’s past and present, the museum’s summer line-up includes planetarium shows and the exhibits Drawn to Dinosaurs: Hadrosaurus Foulkii and Nano.
+Exploring the cultural and natural diversity of New Jersey’s past and present, the museum’s summer line-up includes planetarium shows and the exhibit Drawn to Dinosaurs: Hadrosaurus Foulkii and Nano.

 Newark Museum (Newark)

-New Jersey’s largest museum hosts 80 galleries of collections, a planetarium, and hands-on art and science exhibits.
-This summer, be sure to check out Ready Or Not, the New Jersey Arts Annual, to admire works by some of the Garden State’s best visual artists.
+New Jersey’s largest museum hosts 80 galleries of collections, a planetarium and hands-on art and science exhibits.
+This summer, be sure to check out Newark’s Black Film Festival or take a stroll at the museum garden.

 Please Touch Museum (Philadelphia)